mercwar/AVIS-DATALAKE/README.md

 4. Submit the record.
 5. The system pushes your record into GitHub automatically.

+### 💥 Saving .sg, .quasar, and  .cyborg files to the datalake

+- *.sg files are saved at the [Stargate](https://cron.iblogger.org/Stargate)
+- *.quasar files are saved at the [Stargate](https://cron.iblogger.org/AVIS-DATALAKE) in the home section
+- *.cyborg files are saved at the [Stargate](https://cron.iblogger.org/AVIS-DATALAKE) in the home section
+- *.cyborg files allow for many more links to be displayed and only a single link level away from Stargate

 ####  Note:
 ##### 🚧 The construction of the AVIS-DATALAKE Star Map Browser will enable UUID batching and save to dlb/*json
 ---